tefkah/thesis-writing/Literature Notes/Shech (2019) - Infinitesimal idealization, easy road nominalism, and fractional quantum statistics.md

 2. You can't weasel your way out of needing *exact* 2d because you do need it and "dynamic 2d" is not 2d because of quantum fluctuations.
 3. Also you can't say "nooo you can't make appeal to nonconverging idealizations" because you shuoldnt speculate

+#### "You are nitpicky and biased"
+To the claim that the example of anyons is an anomaly, Shech says "no it's not".
+Look phase transitions, etc.

+#### "This cannot even explain in the first place because explanations need to make a difference."
+Here Shech is basically arguing against @Baron2016, who claims that explaining can be captured in terms of "difference making."

+Shech responds with
+> if by “difference maker” Baron (2016) means something that can make a causal difference to the occurrence of a concrete physical phenomenon, then no abstract object (mathematical or idealized) whatsoever can ever satisfy the role of difference maker.
+However, if by “difference maker” we mean making a difference to the mathematical derivation which is an essential ingredient in the explanatory story told by our best sciences of a some concrete physical phenomenon, then both the number of H2O molecules and the dimensionality of a system are difference makers for phase transitions and fractional statistics, respectively.

 ----